2050-Materials/aecdata/README.md

 - `get_physical_properties_fields(self)`: Returns a list of fields detailing the physical properties of materials.
 - `get_filters_mapping(self)`: Creates and returns a mapping of filter options to simplify query construction.
 - `get_products_page(self, page=1, openapi=False, **filters)`: Fetches a specific page of product data, optionally applying filters.
 - `get_products(self, openapi=False, **filters)`: Fetches all products, optionally applying filters, and handles pagination automatically.

-This class simplifies the process of interacting with the 2050-materials API, abstracting away the complexities of authentication, token management, and data retrieval.
+Use `openapi=False` to use the free Open API.

 ## Usage Example